lsmithbecker/DSHB-Capstone-AMFAM/README.md

 ## About the Data
 We used two main datasets, a storm events dataset sourced from the US Government, and an insurance dataset that was publicly available.
-Both are accessable here (https://www.iii.org/table-archive/21407)[Insurance Data], (https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/)[Storm Data]
+Both are accessable here (https://www.iii.org/table-archive/21407) [Insurance Data], (https://www.ncei.noaa.gov/pub/data/swdi/stormevents/csvfiles/)[Storm Data]

 ## About the Files
 insurance_final -- This file was created by Liam and mainly revolves around our final analysis of the insurance data, and the combined storm events and insurance data.